 Important Considerations:

-If moving a newer heat pump dryer, be aware that these may have no vent assembly, and be much more top heavy than traditional dryers.
+If moving a newer heat pump dryer, be aware that these may have no vent assembly, and are more top heavy than traditional dryers.